openstack-infra/puppet-openstackci/contrib/README.md

 the top level puppet class that is used in `site.pp`).

 Once completed, you should commit these 3 files to the `/etc/puppet` git repo.
+Your git workflow may vary a bit, but here is an example:

+    git checkout -b setup
+    git add environments/common.yaml
+    # repeat for other modified files
+    git commit -a -m 'initial setup'

-# Setup the log server
+# Set up the log server

-Setup the log server first, because it is simpler, and its FQDN (or IP address) will be needed when setting up the CI server.
+Set up the log server first as it is simpler to configure.
+Besides, its FQDN (or IP address) is needed to set up the CI server.

 While setting up jenkins_ssh_public_key in `common.yaml` it is important that the same ssh key pair is used when setting up the CI server in the next step.